pktgen/Pktgen-DPDK/README.md

 # chmod 777 /mnt/huge
 ```
 Reboot your machine as the huge pages must be setup just after boot to make
-sure you have contiguous memory for the 2Meg pages.
+sure you have contiguous memory for the 2Meg pages, setting up 1G pages can
+also be done.

 ** Note: If you startup Eclipse or WR Workbench before starting pktgen the first
  time after reboot, pktgen will fail to load because it can not get all of the
  huge pages as eclipse has consumed some of the huge pages.
 If you did start eclipse
  or WR Workbench then you need to close that application first.

 This is my current machine you will have a few different numbers depending on
 how your system was booted and if you had hugeTLB support enabled.

-At the ${RTE_SDK}/examples/pktgen level directory we have the 'setup.sh' script,
+At the pktgen-DPDK level directory we have the 'tools/setup.sh' script,
 which needs to be run as root once per boot.
 The script contains a commands to setup
 the environment.

-Make sure you run the setup script as root via 'sudo -E ./tools/setup.sh'.
+Make sure you run the setup script as root via './tools/setup.sh'.
 The setup
 script is a bash script and tries to setup the system correctly, but you may have to
-change the script to match your number of huge pages you configured above.
+change the script to match your number of huge pages you configured above and ports.

 The modprobe uio command, in the setup script, loads the UIO support module into the
 kernel plus it loads the igb-uio.ko module into the kernel.
 The two echo commands,